cornell-ece2300/ece2300-docs/docs/ece2300-lab1p2-display.md

     total delay, incremental delay, location, and element for each gate along the critical path.

-!!! success "Lab Check-Off Task 4: Discuss How Verilog Connects to RTL Viewer and Critical Path"
+!!! success "Lab Check-Off Task 4: Discuss RTL Viewer and Critical Path for Unoptimized Design"

     Show a TA your screenshot of the RTL viewer for just `BinaryToSevenSegUnopt_GL`.
 Explain how the RTL viewer connects back